knightsUCF/CarRacing/Log.md

 Once we get everything working we can work on more of a randomization appearance to the traffic by simply calling multiple methods at different times.

-So in CarEngine.cs we added an enum:
+So in CarEngine.cs we added an enum, which we will set from the inspector on the attached car prefab.

     public enum Lane